gritzko/librdx/brix/README.md

 BRIX is based on the Log-Structured Merge Tree architecture, which underlies the most immense databases created at Big Tech companies.
 LSM is inherently based on the *merge* operation.
-[RDX][r] CRDT merge is way more powerful than LWW merge you normally see in likes of Cassandra, Scylla, and others.
+[RDX][r] CRDT merge is way more powerful than LWW merge you normally see in likes of Cassandra, BigTable, and others.
 Still, in terms of computational complexity, it is the same: O(n) single-pass merge-sort-like algo.
 The basic building block of LSM (the "brick") is an SST file.
 A BRIX SST file is more like a git object: hashed, signed, cryptographically referenced.